zwiebert/tronferno-mcu/README.md

   * RF transmitter 443 MHz (FS1000A) on Pin D2

 RF receiver is optional.
 Its needed to sniff the ID of your original central unit.
 After that, it should be disconnected again.
 For the sniffing a super-regeneration receiver can be used.
 It can block the frequency by transmitting noise now and then.
-To avoid this, use a super-heterodyne receiver like the RXB6.
+If you want to leave the receiver connected, better use a super-heterodyne receiver like the RXB6.

 Build on Linux and flash to esp8266